avo-hq/docs.avohq.io/docs/3.0/customization.md

 It's recommended you don't store your current user here but using the [`current_user_method`](./authentication.html#customize-the-current-user-method) config.
 :::

-You can access the context data with `::Avo::App.context` object.
+You can access the context data with `::Avo::Current.context` object.

 ## Eject
 [This section has moved.](./eject-views)